rasikakw/cocos2d-x/extensions/Joystick/1/README.md

 ## Introduction

-This is based on the code [found here](http://discuss.cocos2d-x.org/t/control-sphere-object-with-simple-joystick-in-box2d/491).
+This is based on the [code here](http://discuss.cocos2d-x.org/t/control-sphere-object-with-simple-joystick-in-box2d/491).
 The code has been re-formatted and changed to run on Cocos2D-X v3.xx.
 It has also been simplified by removing the Box2D code.

 ## Installation

 A new Cocos2D-X project will need to be created so these files can be added to the project.
 To create a new Cocos2D-X project perform the steps below:

-1. Download and install the latest SDK from the Cocos2D-X [download page](http://www.cocos2d-x.org/download).
+1. Download and install the latest SDK from the [Cocos2D-X download page](http://www.cocos2d-x.org/download).
 This was created using Cocos2D-X v3.15.

 2. Create a new Cocos2D-X project by running the `cocos` console command.